RossPaterson/advent-of-code/2018/Notes.md

 from days 11 and 23.
 On the other hand, several were drowned in tedious detail, particularly days 4, 15, 22, 24.

+Some common AoC themes:

+* assembly code: days 16, 19 and 21.
+* game simulation: days 13, 15 and 24.
+* path finding: days 15, 20 and 22.
+* cellular automata: days 12 and 18.

 ## Day 1: Chronal Calibration

 An easy one to start with.
 The first part was just a sum, while in